ziinaio/ziina/README.md

 If you explicitly decide to bind it to `:2222`, you can make your Zellij session available on your LAN.
 Peers in your network can then connect to the high-port on your Zellij host, directly, effectively bypassing the round-trip through the tunnel.

-If you don't provide an SSH host-key, Ziina will generate a random one on every start.
+If you don't provide an SSH host-key, Ziina will generate a random in-memory key, every time it starts.

 ## Installation